What infrared sauna actually costs in Houston, TX.

 Stand-alone sauna studios selling individual 30-45 minute sessions.
 Most flexible for occasional use.

-What it's NOT: Programming, integration with other recovery work, clinical oversight.
+What it's NOT: Programming, integration with other recovery work, physician guidance.

 Multi-modality chain memberships (HotWorx, Perspire, Restore)